muratk3n/thirdwave/en/2021/03/unrivaled-beckley.md

 other, and in the 1970s China officially switched sides and aligned with the United States.

-Today, many Russian and Chinese strategists warn their respective gov- ernments not to place too much faith in a sustainable partnership.
+Today, many Russian and Chinese strategists warn their respective governments not to place too much faith in a sustainable partnership.
 Foreign analysts come to similar conclusions.
 As one study explains:
-“[Sino- Russian] cooperationp is limited to areas where their interests already overlap, like bolstering trade.
+“[Sino-Russian] cooperationp is limited to areas where their interests already overlap, like bolstering trade.
 In the parts of the world that matter most to them, Russia and China are more rivals than allies.”